Augusto Ferrer-Dalmau

 Augusto Ferrer-Dalmau Nieto (Barcelona, 20 January 1964) is a Spanish hyperrealist painter who specialises in historical military paintings that portray different eras of the Spanish Armed Forces through hyperrealistic naturalism.
-On January 11, 2022, he presented the Ferrer-Dalmau Foundation with the aim of promoting defense culture through history and art.
+On 11 January 2022, he founded the Ferrer-Dalmau Foundation with the aim of promoting defense culture through history and art.

 Biography and work

 Augusto Ferrer-Dalmau Nieto was born in Barcelona in a family of the Catalan bourgeoisie linked to Carlism (he is the great-nephew of the Carlist journalist and historian Melchor Ferrer Dalmau).
-He studied at the Jesuit college of San Ignacio in Sarriá.
+He studied at St. Ignatius College in Sarriá.
 At the end of the 1980s he worked as a textile designer for different firms, always maintaining his passion for oil painting.
 His vocation for military and history also led him to paint this subject from a very young age and write a book (Batallón Román), although his first independent and self-taught works were landscapes, especially seascapes.

 Later, inspired by the work of Antonio López García, he focused on urban environments and captured in his canvases the spots of his native Barcelona.
 He exhibited in art galleries, and garnered hits and good reviews.
 The work of this time is collected in a monograph of the author and in several general books of contemporary art.
 At the end of the 1990s he decided to specialize in the historical-military theme and began to produce canvases where the landscape is mixed with military elements such as soldiers and cavalry.

 Installed in Madrid since 2010, he has collaborated with different publishers, associations, institutions, and specialized entities in the recreation of the military history of Spain.
 Different monographic books on his painting have been published.
 A man committed to culture and art, he founded his own magazine, FD (Ferrer-Dalmau) Magazine, in which he approaches the history of Spain and its people from an artistic and social perspective.
 His work and diffusion is managed by the company Historical Outline, and his paintings illustrate numerous books, covers, and magazines, especially of history.